 Indonesian sources say the KPK is said to be looking to attempt to get to the bottom of the alleged theft of US$830 million of injections into the bank over the years by officials of the Bank Insurance Deposit Corporation – including the foregone US$368 million J Trust purchase price plus more than US$250 million of additional losses incurred by Bank J Trust between the 2014 and 2018 fiscal years.
 Global investigators are believed to be looking at a total fraud of at least US$1.85 billion and counting.

-The real target of the KPK may be the alleged sale price and conditions of the Bank Mutiara sale – supposedly for the equivalent of the US$368 million and investigating whether only US$28 million was ever paid by J Trust in cash.
+The real target of the KPK may be not J Trust itself but rather Kartika and the LPS over the alleged sale price and conditions of the Bank Mutiara sale – supposedly for the equivalent of the US$368 million and investigating whether only US$28 million was ever paid by J Trust in cash.
 The remainder seems to have been forgiven including a Rp3 trillion (US$245 million) defaulted shariah note issued by the LPS with the approval of Bank Indonesia.
 Shortly after the Bank J Trust purchase, J Trust was believed to have added more than US$300 million in goodwill to its balance sheet to reflect the true Bank J Trust purchase price.

 In actuality, the KPK may be attempting to determine whether J Trust was a Boediono or Yudhyono insider who was offered terms for the purchase of the bank that weren’t offered to the other 20-odd bidders in 2014.
 According to the LPS’s books, it appears that the Rp3 trillion shariah loan was eventually written off in 2015, as Asia Sentinel reported at the time, meaning the Indonesian taxpayers endured a US$245 million loss.
 That raises questions whether J Trust seductively induced Indonesian government officials to get Bank Mutiara at a knockdown price.